 - 1. Identify and begin to implement skills to achieve and maintain individual health and well-being throughout one's career. - 2.
 Develop skills to adapt and recover from challenges. - 3.
 Identify appropriate resources for support. - 4.
 Promote a culture of self-care and help-seeking that recognizes and supports colleagues in need.
-MODULE ASSESSMENT No assessment.
-Attendance is mandatory for the Financial Literacy sessions and students are strongly encouraged to attend all sessions.
-Career Advising and Mentorship MODULE CONTACTS Career Advising & Mentorship Co-Module Director, Dr. Ginger Ruddy at med.careeradvising@usask.ca Co-Module Director, Sheldon Moellenbeck at sheldon.moellenbeck@usask.ca Career Advisor (Saskatoon), Dr. Lee Kolla at med.careeradvising@usask.ca Career Advisor (Saskatoon), Dr. Richard Nataraj at med.careeradvising@usask.ca Career Advisor (Regina), Dr. Andrew Houmphan at med.careeradvising@usask.ca Clerical Assistant, Sara Bryson at sara.bryson@usask.ca MODULE DESCRIPTION Choosing a career is one of the most important decisions that a medical student will make.
-The Career Advising and Mentorship Program is designed to assist students in evaluating career options and preparing for residency program applications.
+MODULE ASSESSMENT No summative assessment.
+Mandatory sessions will be identified in One45.
+Career Advising and Mentorship MODULE CONTACTS CAREER ADVISING & MENTORSHIP Co-Module Director, Dr. Ginger Ruddy at med.careeradvising@usask.ca Co-Module Director, Sheldon Moellenbeck at sheldon.moellenbeck@usask.ca Career Advisor (Saskatoon), Dr. Lee Kolla at med.careeradvising@usask.ca Career Advisor (Saskatoon), Dr. Richard Nataraj at med.careeradvising@usask.ca Career Advisor (Regina), Dr. Andrew Houmphan at med.careeradvising@usask.ca Clerical Assistant, Sara Bryson at sara.bryson@usask.ca MODULE DESCRIPTION Choosing a career is one of the most important decisions that a medical student will make.
+The Career Advising Program is designed to assist students in evaluating career options and preparing for residency program applications.
 MODULE OBJECTIVES By the completion of this module, students will be able to:

-- 1. Explain the importance of understanding oneself by taking inventory of strengths, interests, values, personality, and skills as they relate to the selection of a medical career. - 2.
-Discuss the resources, services, tools, and program available to support the career planning process. - 3.
-List opportunities and online resources to explore different disciplines (shadowing, student interest groups, mentoring, community placements, and research projects). - 4.
-Describe the components of an effective curriculum vitae (CV) and personal letter.
-MODULE ASSESSMENT No assessment.
-Mandatory sessions will be clearly identified in the One45 calendar.
-Students are encouraged to check the One45 schedule regularly.
-Shadowing MODULE CONTACTS Module Co-Director: Dr. Nicole Shedden - nicole.shedden@usask.ca Pre-Clerkship Program Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354 Administrative Coordinator Regina: Nicole Gates Willick - nicole.gateswillick@saskhealthauthority.ca (306) 766-0559 Administrative Assistant Saskatoon: Janine Rover de Mello - Janine.rover@usask.ca (306) 966-7202 Clerical Assistant Regina: Sherry Lindenbach - sherry.lindenbach@saskhealthauthority.ca (306) 766-0578 MODULE DESCRIPTION This is a self-directed but mandatory experience for students to observe and explore various aspects of medicine and health care.
+- 1. Begin to identify potential career paths and to effectively delineate suitable discipline choices by researching through a range of resources (Canadian Specialty Profiles, CaRMS, CMA, AFMC, and FMEQ). - 2.
+Compare and contrast various specialties of interest and residency programs through participation in seminars, shadowing, mentoring, community placements and/or research projects. - 3.
+Examine elective rotation options in the context of personal and career goals.
+Begin to identify components of a residency application, including the Curriculum Vitae (CV). - 4.
+Review data on human health resource projections and recognize strengths as well as limitations of such projections.
+MODULE ASSESSMENT No summative assessment.
+Mandatory sessions will be identified in One45.
+Shadowing MODULE CONTACTS Module Director: Dr. Jacqueline Kraushaar jacqueline.kraushaar@usask.ca Pre-Clerkship Program Coordinator (Saskatoon): Sonja MacDonald sonja.macdonald@usask.ca (306) 966-5354 Administrative Coordinator (Regina): Nicole Gates Willick nicole.gateswillick@saskhealthauthority.ca (306) 766-0559 Clerical Assistant (Regina): Sherry Lindenbach: sherry.lindenbach@saskhealthauthority.ca (306) 766-0578 MODULE DESCRIPTION This is a self-directed but mandatory experience for students to observe and explore various aspects of medicine and health care.
 Students are encouraged to shadow (observe) physicians from a variety of disciplines and are also encouraged to shadow non-physician health care providers.
-Shadowing can provide a unique opportunity to consider career options within medicine.
-Students are encouraged to reflect on their shadowing experiences and how they relate to the knowledge, skills, and attitudes reflected in the Program Learning Objectives.
-Information on shadowing, including contact information, can be found under the shadowing module on the MEDC 111 Canvas course.
-Additionally, students may seek out their own contacts for shadowing and are not limited to this list.
-For Regina students, you will see that there are specific instructions and processes for requesting shadowing.
-The shadowing policy can be found here: https://medicine.usask.ca/policies/shadowing-policy.php.
-MODULE OBJECTIVES By the completion of this module, the student will:
+Shadowing can provide a unique opportunity to consider career options within medicine and are encouraged to reflect on their shadowing experiences relate to the knowledge, skills, and attitudes reflected in the Program Learning Objectives. https://medicine.usask.ca/students/undergraduate/shadowing.php MODULE OBJECTIVES By the completion of this module, students will be able to: